 Daily Intake Recommendations for Antioxidants

-As you can see, there are many different antioxidant compounds.
+As you can see, there are many unique antioxidant compounds.
 Apart from the few antioxidants that are essential nutrients, there are no set intake levels for antioxidants 2.

 Recommended intakes for vitamin C are: 2

 - 90 mg per day for adult men (over age 19)